chorner/smcFanControl/Readme.md

 75 C: 5500 RPM
 80 C: 6000 RPM

-The values can be customized in FanControl.h
+The values can be customized in FanControl.h.
+Use only at your own risk.